raspberrypi/documentation/configuration/wireless/access-point.md

 In order to work as an access point, the Raspberry Pi will need to have access point software installed, along with DHCP server software to provide connecting devices with a network address.
 Ensure that your Raspberry Pi is using an up-to-date version of Raspbian (dated 2017 or later).

-Use the following to update your Raspbian installation.
+Use the following to update your Raspbian installation:
 ```
 sudo apt-get update
 sudo apt-get dist-upgrade